alexisali95/network.protocols/README.md

 ### Next section

 We will capture the DNS (Domain Name System) traffic.
-This protocol will help convert domain names (like google.com) into IP addresses.DNS works on port 53.
+This protocol will help convert domain names (like google.com) into IP addresses.
+DNS works on port 53.

 > RUN COMMAND: nslookup www.google.com